violinrubtone004013.gif

 ...The RIBS may be sawn from the waste wood of the back plate pieces (at least ensuring a perfect 'Wood and Rub tone' match to the back plate) but if possible, use ribs with the same 'rub and wood tone' as the back plate but from different sources (remembering always that they must look good with the back wood.
 I believe the best sound will come from two piece back wood that came from two different trees as with the top plate.
 However, because there is such a premium on appearance for the back plate, you will only be able to do this is you find very similar grain characteristics.
 Then by swapping the sides you will have excellent back plate wood for two violins allowing the maximum tone color.

-...If you are on a serious budget but can get to a violin parts source ( a business, or violin trade show for instance) where there are numerous vendors or a good selection of wood parts to choose from you should be able to pick out excellent violin wood parts with ideal (or close to) Wood and Tap Tone characteristics, by using these techniques, to ensure and excellent future violin!
+...If you are on a serious budget but can get to a violin parts source ( a business, or violin trade show for instance) where there are numerous vendors or a good selection of wood parts to choose from you should be able to pick out excellent violin wood parts with ideal (or close to) Wood and Tap Tone characteristics, by using these techniques, to ensure a possibly excellent future violin!

 ...As you experiement with this concept, please keep me informed with your results....

 Note: The first violin is made using the matched rub tone concept (Opus # 24) was completed and played wonderfully.
 (May 2010).
-It had matching Rub Tone parts (100%) of # 17 rub tone and much of the wood was on the Wood Tone scale (before I knew what that was!)
+It had matching Rub Tone parts (100%) of # 17 rub tone and much of the wood was also on the 'Wood Tone' scale (before I knew what that was!)

 Written by David Langsather (c) 2017